Priceline Express Deals for Disney World Hotels

 It should also be noted that the ‘hacks’ for revealing hotels are constantly in flux.
 Internet deal spotters have been great in helping to uncover which hotel corresponds with which amenity sets and descriptions.
 Unfortunately, Priceline (and other bulk wholesaler sites) are always one step behind, meaning that successful strategy for uncovering a deal might work one day and stop working the next.

-As of right now, the best options for narrowing hotel choices yourself is deselecting each “Neighborhood” except “Walt Disney World – Bonnet Creek” and “Walt Disney World – Disney Springs.”
+The best options for narrowing hotel choices yourself is deselecting each “Neighborhood” except “Walt Disney World – Bonnet Creek” and “Walt Disney World – Disney Springs.”
 Every official Walt Disney World resort is located within those areas on the Priceline map.

 Additionally, Walt Disney World hotels will have an amenity set of only Free Internet Access, Restaurant, and Swimming Pool.
 To my knowledge, this amenity set is a recent change (and inaccurate as compared to what WDW resorts actually offer).